 DMSO has been represented as a “wonder drug” or a “miracle drug”.
 It has a long list of primary pharmacological actions, including fighting inflammation, relieving pain, improving blood supply, scavenging free radicals, softening scar tissue, and effects that may benefit autoimmune conditions.

 Research has also shown DMSO can benefit people suffering from stroke, head and spinal cord injury, Alzheimer’s & Parkinson’s disease, and heart attack and angina.

-There Are Two Grades Of DMSO, Industrial And Pharmaceutical.
+There Are Two Grades Of DMSO, Industrial, And Pharmaceutical.

-Industrial grade of DMSO is suitable for use in common industrial formulations, such as solvent cleaning applications and paint stripping.
+The industrial grade of DMSO is suitable for use in common industrial formulations, such as solvent cleaning applications and paint stripping.